RomanSixty/kokagrabber/README.md

 KoKaGrabber is a simple project to grab the event list from koka36.de and mark newly added events for a better overview.
 It updates in a maximum frequency of three hours and marks events added in the last 24 hours or since last visit.

+Additionally also Eventim is scraped for events, since koka36 may not have tickets for all events of interest.

 ![Screenshot KoKaGrabber](/screenshot.png?raw=true)

 ## Features

-* pulls all concert events from koka36.de
+* pulls all concert events from koka36.de and eventim.com (for Berlin)
 * list view of all concerts
   * new events are marked
   * events on wishlist are highlighted